cloudtruth/interposer/README.md

 in a wrapped class.
 You just have to implement a CallHandler and then wrap the module, class, object, method, or function you want to raise an exception when a call is not allowed.

+## Secrets!

+The recording system has a built-in secrets redacter.
+In a test method, before a secret is used, call `self.redact(secret)`.
+If the tape deck is in recording mode, the secret is passed to the tape deck for redaction.
+This means:

+1. The real secret is passed to the actual call during recording.
+2. The secret is then replaced by typesafe redaction holistically and reliably in the argument list, and result or exception so the secret can never exist in the recording file.
+3. The recording's call signature is calculated with redacted secrets so that when redacted secrets are used during playback, the calls can be found.

+In playback mode, call `self.redact(secret)` and it will return a redacted string for you to use in place of the secret.
+This allows the playback call signatures to match the recorded call signatures.